 Thursday: Environmental Justice and Air Quality

-Environmental justice and air quality means recognizing who is most at risk from the threat of air pollution.
+Environmental justice and air quality mean recognizing who is most at risk from the threat of air pollution.
 This includes:

 - Pregnant women

-- Those with heart/lung diseases or preexisting health conditions
+- Those with heart and lung diseases or preexisting health conditions

 - Lower-income or people living in poverty

-- Those who work in areas or jobs with high air pollution exposure rates
+- Those who work in areas with high air pollution levels

-- People who live near outdoor sources (i.e. major road, industrial plant, landfill, etc.)
+- People who live near major outdoor sources

 On this day, take the time to recognize that roughly 40% of Americans live in areas with unhealthy air quality.
-And, those unhealthy air areas are likely predominantly low-income and/or minority communities.
+Equally important, those unhealthy air areas are predominantly low-income and/or minority communities.
 A recent study found that particulate matter disproportionately affects people of color across America.
 One way to improve overall air quality for all groups is to advocate for greater, more regulated air quality monitoring.

 Friday: Air Quality Around the World

 Taking a global perspective, air quality around the world covers a few important air quality awareness topics.
-First, air quality and air pollution does not have borders.
+First, air quality and air pollution do not have borders.
 Consider a small-scale example.
-If your neighbor uses a wood burning stove, that affects your home’s air quality too.
+If your neighbor uses a wood-burning stove, that affects your home’s air quality too.